andrewblevins/insight-cascade/README.md

 Large language models grant us more horsepower.
 In order to use horsepower to make a vehicle, you may need a harness: a structure for connecting, guiding, and steering potential.

 Insight Cascade is a curated set of such structures, with guidelines for use.
-Each protocol seeks to instantiate a lineage-tested method of inquiry, insight, and transformation, in forms that can be iterated on by practitioners and researchers.
+Each protocol instantiates a lineage-tested method of inquiry, insight, and transformation, in forms that practitioners and researchers can iteratively improve.

 You could also describe it as a collection of interesting games to play with LLMs.